microsoft-dx/typescript-fundamentals/1. Introduction & Setting Up/README.md

  * Safe automatic refactorings
  * Discoverable APIs and more self-explanatory code contracts (through type declarations)
  * Class-based OO, with inheritance private members and interfaces
+ * Easy to learn for someone with OOP background
  * Module support
  * Existing Javascript code interoperability:
    * Compiles down to idiomatic JavaScript